witheve/rfcs/proposed/syntax.md

 ##### Action Operators

-We have four operators for performing actions on objects in the Eve DB: add, set, remove and merge:
+We have four operators for performing actions on records in the Eve DB: add, set, remove and merge:

 - Add ( `+=` ) - adds values to an attribute
 - Set ( `:=` ) - sets the value of an attribute
-- Remove ( `-=` ) - removes attribute with value from an object
+- Remove ( `-=` ) - removes attribute with value from an record
-- Merge (`<-`) - merges one object with another
+- Merge (`<-`) - merges one record with another

 ###### Add, Set, and Remove

 Add, set and remove all work similarly.
-On the left hand side of the operator you provide an object and attribute through dot notation.
+On the left hand side of the operator you provide an record and attribute through dot notation.
 On the right hand side, you provide a value, that will either add to, set, or remove from the left hand side attribute.
 For example:

 ```
 party.burgers := total-burgers
 ```

-sets the `burgers` attribute on the `party` object to the value `total-burgers`.
+sets the `burgers` attribute on the `party` record to the value `total-burgers`.
 An exception to this is when the value is a tag or name.
 In either case, you don't have to specify an attribute on the left hand side.
-For example, the following adds the tag `#invited` to the `friend` object.
+For example, the following adds the tag `#invited` to the `friend` record.

 ```
 friend += #invited
 ```

 Actions follow set semantics.
-If an attribute exists on an object, using `+=` will just add it to the set.
+If an attribute exists on an record, using `+=` will just add it to the set.
 For instance, if `person.age = {10}`, and `person.age += 20`, then `person.age = {10, 20}` (note: the curly braces are not part of the syntax, but are a standard way of indicating a set).

 ###### Merge

 Merge works differently from the other three operators.
-The purpose of the merge operator is to merge two objects together, i.e. updated object is the set union of the two objects.
-On the left hand side, you just provide an object handle.
-On the right hand side, you provide a new object.
+The purpose of the merge operator is to merge two records together, i.e. updated record is the set union of the two records.
+On the left hand side, you just provide an record handle.
+On the right hand side, you provide a new record.
 For instance:

 ```
 guest <- [burgers: 3]
 ```

-This merges the new object into `guest`, setting `burgers` to `3`.
+This merges the new record into `guest`, setting `burgers` to `3`.

 ##### Commit vs. Bind

 We have two fences for the `action` phase, with differing semantics.
-The `commit` fence tells Eve that any object behind the fence should persist in the database, even if the supporting data in the `match` phase is removed.
+The `commit` fence tells Eve that any record behind the fence should persist in the database, even if the supporting data in the `match` phase is removed.
 For example:

 ```
 match